jas-per/luckyLUKS/README.rst

 - After editing the po file has to be compiled.
 Poedit can do this automatically: go to :code:`Preferences` and check :code:`Automatically compile .mo file on save`.
 Or use :code:`make compile_locales` from the source directory.
 - To test your translation, start luckyLUKS from the command line.
 You might have to set the locale explicitly, if your operation system is using a different locale (eg :code:`LANG=pt_PT.utf-8 LANGUAGE=pt ./luckyluks`)

-Don't worry too much about previewing messages, since all dialogs resize dynamically.
-Just make sure the labels in the main windows get displayed nicely.
-When you are happy with the results, send me the .po-file you created and your translation will get included in the next release.
+When you are happy with the results, mail the .po-file you created and your translation will get included in the next release.
 Pull requests are welcome too :)

 Bugs